 Are You a Mindless or Mindful Eater?

 Do you find yourself grabbing food on the go, and eating on the run, hardly mindful of what you just ate?
-Maybe it is time to re-think how you eat, and strive to be a more mindful eater.
+Maybe it’s time to re-think how you eat and strive to be a more mindful eater.
 With a little planning ahead, you can learn to pause and take a deep breath before sitting down to your next meal.
 Being mindful of what you eat allows you to savor every bite.
-Eating should be a pleasurable experience, a reward for your hard work and a time to be engaged with others.
+Eating should be a pleasurable experience, a reward for your hard work, and a time to be engaged with others.
 Becoming more mindful of when and what you eat may just lead to new, healthier habits.